My 20 Days deep in the Amazon—What is a Shipibo-Conibo Master Plant Dieta?

 • Physical and emotional healing:

 The plants work to purify the body, mind, and spirit—helping to resolve physical conditions, emotional trauma, and psychological struggles by addressing their energetic roots.
-In my teachings and coaching sessions I always refer to the body as our vehicle— a biological machine—our tool to access different states of consciousness.
-The plants helped us clear our channel and our bodies to be able to connect more deeply with them.
+In my teachings and coaching sessions I always refer to the body as our vehicle, a biological machine, our tool to access different states of consciousness.
+The plants helped us clear our channel and our bodies to connect more deeply with them.

 It fosters a profound, lifelong connection with the spirit of the plant, which acts as a guide, teacher, and protector.